Best of 2016 Films, Egypt and the US - SHERIF M. AWAD-FILM CRITIC/CURATOR/PROGRAMMER-EGYPT-ECUADOR: since 1990

 Stars: Will Smith, Jared Leto, Margot Robbie

-A secret government agency recruits some of the most dangerous incarcerated super-villains to form a defensive task force.
-Their first mission: save the world from the apocalypse.
-The stories from behind the scenes and the much talked about deleted scenes of the joker offered more hype than the final film.
+A secret government agency recruits dangerous incarcerated super-villains to save the world from the apocalypse.
+Behind-the-scenes stories and deleted scenes of the Joker generated significant hype.

 Director: James Wan